jcarletto27/minecraft-bedrock-server-manager/readme.md

 ## How it works

-The aplication will create a minecraft bedrock server using docker itzg/docker-minecraft-bedrock-server, assign port, persistent volume.
+The aplication will deploy a minecraft bedrock server using docker itzg/docker-minecraft-bedrock-server, assign port, persistent volume.
 The aplication then act as UI to manage this container.

 ### Features
 - ✅ Multiple server management